Punishment in Australia: Prison labour

 In Victoria prisoners fabricate metal and make timber products.
 Both male and female inmates also pack airline headsets for Qantas.
 Other jobs for female prisoners include sewing Australian flags and making bed linen.

+In August 2026, the Victorian Labor Government proposed to put prisoners to work fixing potholes on Victoria's roads.
+Premier Ben Carroll said that if re-elected (in November 2026), his government would put prisoners to work mowing grass, controlling weeds, removing graffiti and picking up rubbish beside roads.
+Carroll said the prisoners would be under the supervision of Corrections Victoria, and claimed this would not take any paid jobs away from non-prisoners.